 Lake Sinclair keeps getting more beautiful as the year goes on.
 Rent a boat or kayak and set out for a stunning sunset view on the shimmering water.
 Trees with red, yellow and orange tones border the lake creating a beautiful portrait reflection on the lake.
 Rent a beautiful vacation home on the water and enjoy incredible amenities, including campfires, grills, docks where you can park your boat, and more.

 Discover Spooky Happenings

 Once upon a time there was a robbery, a gunshot, a death, and a ghost... come out to hear bone chilling stories of Milledgeville’s hauntings and sinister past on a guided one hour ghost tour through our downtown district.
-Choose from multiple dates through the end of October.
+Choose from multiple dates through November.

 If you are looking for more haunted history, check out our complete page dedicated to the Hauntings of Milledgeville.